JoseSK999/floresta-docs/src/ch04-01-transaction-validation.md

                 .map_err(|err| TransactionError {
                     txid: transaction.compute_txid(),
                     error: BlockValidationErrors::ScriptValidationError(err.to_string()),
-                });
+                })?;
         };

-        //checks vbytes validation
-        //After all the checks, we sum the transaction weight to the block weight wu += transaction.weight().to_wu();
+        // Sum the transaction weights to get the total block weight wu += transaction.weight().to_wu();
     }

-    //checks if the block weight is fine. if wu > 4_000_000 {
+    // Checks if the block weight is fine if wu > 4_000_000 {
         return Err(BlockValidationErrors::BlockTooBig.into());
     }

     // Checks if the miner isn't trying to create inflation if fee + subsidy
         < transactions[0]